Merging PDF documents in PHP using FPDI and FPDF

 This script imports the first page of existing.pdf

-and creates a new PDF named imported.pdf
+and generates a new PDF called imported.pdf

 .